 Even before Fadell’s departure, there were accounts of cultural turmoil within the firm including abrasive management techniques and an exodus of workers that had joined the team from Dropcam and Google.

-Fadell has taken a lot of flack since he said, “I don’t do maintenance mode,” but in many ways we should be celebrating the fact that a leader has enough self-awareness to understand when they no longer serve the company they created.
+Fadell took a lot of flack for saying, “I don’t do maintenance mode,” but in many ways we should be celebrating the fact that a leader has enough self-awareness to understand when they no longer serve the company they created.

 Each size and stage of your company (or for your team for that matter) demands a different set of leadership skills.
 Context matters.
 And leaders who manage the transition from one stage of the company to another rarely have the awareness or courage to admit their shortcomings.
 We’ve helped organizations of all sizes and stages, and we have directly helped a CEO of one of the fastest growing companies in history transition to a chairman role and onboard her successor.
 Here’s what we’ve learned: